 What can be done about it?

 1. A tire with a harder rubber compound will allow the tread to stay more rigid.
 That will not permit as much cupping wear.
-It also won’t allow as hard cornering as a soft compound tire.
+It also won’t safely allow as much hard cornering as a soft compound tire.

 2. Consider a tread pattern that is more angular and not as straight or square.

-3. Keep the inflation pressure up in the range that is specified by the manufacturer, or higher.
+3. Keep the inflation pressure up in the range that is specified by the manufacturer or higher.

 4. Don’t corner as hard.